The growth of CBD in the UK

 The growth of CBD in the UK and the rest of the world can be considered relatively drastic as people from formerly conservative walks of life begin to open up about it, while the perception of it being a stoner drug or something that gets you high begin to shift.

-As a CBD Vape brand who has produced a quality CBD isolate cannabidiol vape alternative, we have already had a variety of users speak about how the CBD Vape Shot has changed their lives.
+As a CBD Vape brand which has produced a quality CBD isolate cannabidiol vape alternative, we have already had a variety of users speak about how the CBD Vape Shot has changed their lives.